 MOS2S will enable the orchestrated delivery of new immersive and interactive content formats over the top of the existing infrastructure by enhancing the existing MPEG-DASH standard with tools enabling the description in both temporal and spatial domain as well as its synchronization of the play-out on a heterogeneous set of devices.
 These extensions will enable the orchestrated delivery of various timed media assets coming from various sources to a plethora of end user devices.
 Additionally, MOS2S will further enable the delivery of new immersive and interactive content formats by optimizing the delivery function with respect to network, device, and user capabilities.
 This requires a tighter integration of delivery and rendering functions with enhanced interactivity features based on the user’s context.

-Partners involved: KPN (NL), TNO (NL).
+Partners involved: VRT, Kiswe (B), KPN , TNO (NL), ETRI, JDIsystem, Samsung (K)

 Outcome: Existing over the top (OTT) solutions will support use cases for new immersive and interactive content formats both within delivery/streaming and consumption functions.